Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 - We see that kevin has been trying to brute force his way in from: 192.168.127.130

-# Identify Timestamp Of The Suspicious Sudo Python Command:
+# Identify Timestamp of the Suspicious Sudo Python Command:

 We will again use inspect auth.log, but this time we will look for entries associated with python: